Cheta2000/Mobile-apps/README.md

 3. Hangman - guessing word with limited lifes.
 App has own keyboard.
 4. MyGallery - simple gallery with some photos, there are used fragments.
 5. TODO - list of tasks to do.
 You can add, edit (long click), delete (swipe), sort, mark as important.
 App uses database and some interesting libraries.
-6. TicTacoToe - game via Internet, using Firebase.
+6. TicTacToe - game via Internet, using Firebase.